 Parc du Cinquantenaire or Jubelpark, is a beautiful park next to the European Quarter and is almost 30 hectares in size.
-Most of the buildings there were built in 1880, in commemoration of the 50th anniversary of Belgian independence.
+Most of the buildings are built in 1880, in commemoration of the 50th anniversary of Belgian independence.

-The main symbol is the Arc de Triomphe, built in 1905, and today it is the longest triumphal arch in the world.
-In addition, the park is additionally adorned with gardens and fountains, but also several museums, such as the Military Museum, where in addition to weapons you can see aircraft, the Cinquantenaire Museum and the Autoworld Museum, which contains about 350 oldtimers.
+The main symbol is the Arc de Triomphe, built in 1905.
+Today it is the longest triumphal arch in the world.
+The park has lots of gardens and fountains, but also several museums, such as the Military Museum, where in addition to weapons you can see aircraft, the Cinquantenaire Museum and the Autoworld Museum, which contains about 350 oldtimers.

 Pubs and Cafes